seregazhuk/seregazhuk.github.io_old/_posts/2016-09-12-php-closures.md

 This method stores passed closure in a static property, indexed by `$name`.
 There are also two magic methods: `__call` and `__callStatic`.
-They are executed, when we try to call a method that does not exist in the object or in the class.
+They are executed when we try to call a method that does not exist in the object or in the class.

 First of all we check, if we have stored a macro with such method name with `hasMacro()` method.
 If `true` we create a new closure and bind it to our class, if it is a static call, or to an object, if not: